mrhhug/informationStore/README.md

 # informationStore
 Application used to solve the problem of emailing dated spreadsheeting back and forth, or using community viewable and editable documents.

-*Current common solutions are :
+Current common solutions are : emailing documents
- * emailing documents
+---
  * versioning
  * god source - only X person can make changes
  * passwords must be in seperate document or exposed
  * hope the god source never has a hdd crash
  * ugly
- * can be information overload, too much data when you just want (for example) the username
+ * can be information overload, too much data when you just want (for example) the username shared docs
-* shared docs
+---
  * fat fingering because anyone can make changes
  * access rights to shared disk
  * passwords must be in seperate document or exposed